mpkelly/react-tree/README.md

 # react-tree

 A React Tree that supports drag and drop.
 I wrote this out of frustration after trying several other trees.
-In total I must have used 5-6 trees for React but none of them felt quite right: some were too buggy and others had whacky data models or didn't allow me to do X. Hopefully you will find `react-tree` to be easy to use while doing all of the heavy lifting for you and allowing you to retain full control over appearance.
+In total I must have used 5-6 trees for React but none of them felt quite right: some were too buggy and others had whacky data models or didn't allow me to do X. Hopefully you will find `react-tree` to be easy to use while doing all of the heavy lifting for you and allowing you to retain full control over the appearance.

 ### Install